sbhimire/semi-super/README.md

 | 5% | [86.0%]() | [97.1%](https://github.com/TeamSemiSuperCV/semi-super/blob/main/notebooks/Stage2/Stage2_fine_tuning_5pct_labels.ipynb) | [98.1%](https://github.com/TeamSemiSuperCV/semi-super/blob/main/notebooks/Stage3/Stage3_distillation_2pct_and_5pct_labels.ipynb) |
 | 100% | [98.9%]() |  |  |

-Despite using only a fraction of labels, our Stage 2 and Stage 3 models were able to acheive test accuracies that are comparable to a 100% Fully-supervised (FSL) model.
+Despite using only a fraction of labels, our Stage 2 and Stage 3 models achieved test accuracies comparable to a 100 percent fully supervised (FSL) model.
 Refer to the project report and the final presentation slides in the [docs](/docs) folder for a more detailed discussion and findings.

 [^1]: Fully-supervised model performance for benchmarking purposes.

 ## Acknowledgements

-We have taken the SimCLR framework code from [Google Research](https://github.com/google-research/simclr) and have heavily modified it for the purpose of this project.
-We have added knowledge distillation feature along with several other changes.
-With these changes and improvements, now knowledge distillation can be performed on Google Cloud TPU cluster which reduces training time significantly.
+We have taken the SimCLR framework code from  [Google Research](https://github.com/google-research/simclr) and heavily modified it for the purpose of this project.
+We have added a knowledge distillation feature along with several other changes.
+Following these changes and improvements, knowledge distillation can be performed on Google Cloud TPU cluster, which reduces training time significantly.